mapbox/osrm-matching-inspection/README.md

 	node server.js data

+This will create a file ```data/clasification_db.json``` which will contain a list of all traces and their classification.

 ## Starting the frontend

 Assuming your GPX traces are contained in a folder ```data``` in the current repository root:

 Locally run:
+	node server.js data path/to/dataset.osrm

+Alternatively if you want to use osrm-routed instead of node-osrm just run:
-	node server.js
+	node server.js data

-This will start a http server that listens on ```http://127.0.0.1:8337```.
+Which expects a osrm-routed server listening on ```http://127.0.0.1:5000```.

-If you open this in your browser you will see something similar to this:
+Now you can view the frontend on ```http://127.0.0.1:8337``` in your browser.
+It will look somewhat like this:

 ![](http://i.imgur.com/XvMjiVC.png)

 Which shows an interactive trellis diagram of the matching.
 Select a state pair to view the transition probabilities and Viterbi values.

-You can use the left and right arrow key to cycle through the GPX traces.
+You can use the left and right arrow key to cycle through the traces.

 ## Classifying